hpl002/Masters_Public/readme.md

 The fundamental problem being that we create process models with the expectation that we always have the required resources to execute the modeled activities.
 In the event where these are not available then there will be delays and halts, and in the event where these are always available then there will be wastage.
 When processes become large and complex it can become very expensive to keep throwing resources at them to ensure uptime.

-In this project i will address this problem via a web application.
-More about this [here](#app)

 **Main artefact**

-The main artefact of this project will be a web based tool that is used to bridge this gap between process mining and simulation.
+The main artefact of this project will be a tool that is used to bridge this gap between process mining and simulation.
 By making it easy to simulate a given process model we can gather performance metrics and get insights into potential issues before the model is deployed.

 **Problemspace:**
 Rigid and dependale process models are unvaluable tools in critical environments.
 They allow for strict planning and act as a source of reference for stakeholders and give structure to complex activities.
 However, they can also lead to inefficiencies and lost profits due to this exact rigidness.